 Ankle Specialists

 Have you experienced a recent traumatic injury to the ankle, including a sports injury, fall, or a high-impact force?
 If so, you may have experienced a fracture to the ankle.
 There are three different bones in the ankle, each of which may be fractured by high-impact activities.
 Ankle fractures, depending on the severity, may be treated surgically or non-surgically with a cast or boot.
-Complex ankle specialists, Doctors Thomas Haytmanek and Jonathon Backus provide diagnosis as well as treatment for patients in Vail, Aspen, and the surrounding Denver, Colorado communities who may have experienced an ankle fracture.
+Complex ankle specialists, Doctors Thomas Haytmanek and Jonathon Backus provide diagnosis as well as treatment for patients in Vail and Frisco, Colorado, as well as Denver, Boulder, and surrounding Summit County areas who may have experienced an ankle fracture.
 Contact The Steadman Clinic’s Sports Foot and Ankle team today!

 What is an Ankle Fracture?